 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds
+Unregistered Sales of Equity Securities, Use of Proceeds and Issuer Purchases of Equity Securities

 The terms of the Loan Agreement restrict our ability to declare and pay dividends without the prior written consent of Oxford.

 Item 3.
 Defaults Upon Senior Securities